trilemma-dev/SecureXPC/FAQ.md

 let me know.

 SecureXPC makes use of the private API `xpc_connection_get_audit_token` on macOS 10.15 and earlier (a public equivalent exists starting with macOS 11).
-I can imagine this might result in an app store rejection.
+I can imagine this might result in the app being rejected.
+Otherwise only public APIs are used.